Writesonic Alternatives in 2026

 Loudmink ($99-599/mo)

 The Loudmink AEO platform is the only platform that executes content across blog, Reddit, and YouTube in a single subscription with human review on by default.
-As of June 2026, the Starter plan ($99/mo) tracks ChatGPT, creates 8 optimized articles per month, and includes post-publication verification.
+As of June 2026, the Starter plan ($99/mo) tracks ChatGPT, creates 8 optimized articles per month, and includes continuous post-publication monitoring.
 The Pro plan ($299/mo) covers 3 AI search engines (ChatGPT, Gemini, Perplexity) with 20 articles and 20 Reddit opportunities.
 The Max plan ($599/mo) covers 5 AI search engines (ChatGPT, Gemini, Perplexity, Claude, Grok) with 40 articles, 40 Reddit opportunities, and 10 YouTube scripts.

 Best for: Teams that need content execution across multiple channels, not just monitoring dashboards and blog content.